hotranchauthao-hash/Stem03_Debug_Crop-Guard1/README.md

-# [PART II] STARTUP PROFILE: THE CHRONICLES OF ARCHITECTING SMART SOCIETY 2045
+# STARTUP PROFILE: THE CHRONICLES OF ARCHITECTING SMART SOCIETY 2045

 ## 🐞 1.
 STARTUP NAME: Debug
 * **Slogan:** Spot the pest, save the rest